zpectah/cms-enterprise-v2/docs.initial.md

 ### 3. Setup default language
 After you are first signed in administration, you may see some warning messages on dashboard.
 So, go to **Settings**, and repair them.
+It is usually the language stuff, so install your default language and select create option, then install.
+It will create language tables for this language.
+Works same for adding new language, then you must choose which is default.

 ### 4. Views
 Views are totally customizable, so be free to do whatever you want.
 More information about web, go [here](docs.web.md).